bluedrop-learning-networks/.github/pull_request_template.md

 ## Checklist

-Put an x in the boxes that apply.
-You can also include additional information under the boxes.
+- [ ] I have tested this PR locally or on a remote environment.

-- [ ] This PR includes tests that cover the changes made.
+- [ ] I have added necessary documentation (if appropriate).
-- [ ] This PR has been tested locally and on a remote environment.
+- [ ] I have checked my code and corrected any misspellings.

-- [ ] This PR does not break any existing functionality.
+- [ ] No dependent changes are required to be merged or published, or
-- [ ] This PR includes updates to relevant documentation affected by the changes made, if applicable.
+- [ ] Any dependent changes have been merged and published.